-“Your location is beautiful, the vista is incomparable and your travails are honest,” wrote Chef Jay Pierce to farm co-owners Cheryl Ferguson and Ray Tuegel after a recent trip to the farm.
+“Your location is beautiful, the vista is incomparable and your travails are honest,” we wrote to farm co-owners Cheryl Ferguson and Ray Tuegel after a recent trip to the farm.
 Named after the old timey Applachian nickname for the Passion Flower, Plum Granny, the farm “specializes in items that other folks around here just don’t grow,” he says.

 Attribute that to the farm’s 140-year family history and penchant for good soil.
 Located near Hanging Rock, co-owner and family-farmer Cheryl Ferguson “grew up on this farm and her father, grandfather and great-grandfather all practiced the art of cultivation on this soil.”
 Ray Tuegel’s Kansas-farming roots “raised him amid the most beautiful soil that has ever been seen.”

 “Their approach (Cheryl and Ray Tuegel) to farming is to nurture the soil and the land to return it to its optimal state,” according to the farm’s literature.
 “Building the soil with leaf mulch, compost, cover crops and manure is helping them produce better and healthier crops.
 In just a few short years, Cheryl and Ray have seen some major changes in the vitality of the soil as well as in variety of birds and other fauna that frequent their farm.”

 And if you’re looking for raspberry recipes: stop.